+► Water, plumbing and bathroom fittings

+Repair category 1

+Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared

+DEC.
+On Lord's Disease Overlands

-► Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
-The sanitary fittings appeared in fair order consistent with age.
+Water, plumbing and bathroom fittings Repair category 1 Notes in serviceable condition but was not tested.
+The sanitary fittings are of modern style and type.